triton-inference-server/server/docs/custom_operation.rst

 modifications must be made to BUILD.

 After making these changes, :ref:`build the server
-<section-building-the-server>` and the custom operations will be
+<section-building>` and the custom operations will be
 available to every TensorFlow model loaded into the server.